SECNetLabUNM/SDN_WMN_SECNet/README.md

 ![Diagram](images/Test_Bed_Layout_2.png)

-To encourage multi-hop communication, we forced our controller into a dead zone where Raspberry Pi 1 cannot directly communica
+To encourage multi-hop communication, we forced our controller into a dead zone where Raspberry Pi 1 cannot directly communicate with the server.